hazelcast/hazelcast-reference-manual/src/WhyHazelcast.md

 -	publish/subscribe communication at highest speed and scalability between applications,
 -	applications that need to scale elastically in distributed and cloud environments,
 -	a highly available distributed cache for applications,
--	an alternative to Coherence, Gemfire and Terracotta.
+-	an alternative to Coherence, and and Terracotta.